Material Girl

-"Material Girl" is a song recorded by American singer Madonna for her second studio album, Like a Virgin (1984).
+"Material Girl" is a song recorded by American pop singer Madonna for her second studio album, Like a Virgin (1984).
 It was released on January 23, 1985, by the Sire label as the second single from Like a Virgin.
-It also appears slightly remixed on the 1990 greatest hits compilation, The Immaculate Collection, and in its original form on the 2009 greatest hits compilation, Celebration.
-The song was written by Peter Brown and Robert Rans, while Nile Rodgers produced the track.
-Madonna explained that the concept of the song was indicative of her life at that time, and she liked it because she felt it was provocative.
+It also appears slightly remixed on the 1990 greatest hits compilation, The Immaculate Collection, in its original form on the 2009 greatest hits compilation, Celebration and Finally Enough Love: 50 Number Ones (2022).
+The song was written by Peter Brown and Robert Rans, and produced by Nile Rodgers.
+Madonna said the concept of the song was indicative of her life at that time, and she liked it because she felt it was provocative.

-"Material Girl" consists of synth arrangements with a robotic-sounding voice chant repeating the hook, "living in a material world".
+"Material Girl" consists of synthesizer arrangements with a robotic-sounding voice chant repeating the hook, "living in a material world".
 The lyrics identify with materialism, with Madonna asking for a rich and affluent life, and only wanting to date men who can offer her this.
 Contemporary critics have frequently identified "Material Girl" along with "Like a Virgin" as the songs that established Madonna as an icon.
 "Material Girl" was a commercial success, reaching the top-five in Australia, Belgium, Canada, Ireland, Japan and United Kingdom.
 It reached the number two position on the Billboard Hot 100 in the United States, becoming her third top-five single there.

-The music video was a mimicry of Marilyn Monroe's performance of the song "Diamonds Are a Girl's Best Friend" from the 1953 film Gentlemen Prefer Blondes.
-The mimicked scenes are interspersed with scenes of a Hollywood director trying to win the heart of an actress, played by Madonna herself.
-Discovering that, contrary to her song, the young woman was not impressed by money and expensive gifts, he pretended to be penniless and succeeded in taking her out on a date.
-She has performed the song in five of her world tours; most of her performances of the song on tour are mimicries of the song's music video.
+The single's release was accompanied by a music video directed by Mary Lambert.
+The video pays homage to Marilyn Monroe's performance of the song "Diamonds Are a Girl's Best Friend" in the 1953 film Gentlemen Prefer Blondes, with the mimicked scenes interspersed with scenes of a Hollywood director trying to win the heart of an actress, played by Madonna herself.
+Discovering that, contrary to her song, the young woman is not impressed by money and expensive gifts, he pretends to be penniless and succeeds in taking her out on a date.
+Madonna has performed the song in five of her world tours; most of her performances of the song on tour are mimicries of the song's music video.

 "Material Girl" has been covered by a number of artists, including Britney Spears and Hilary and Haylie Duff.
 It also became a viral hit on TikTok.
 Madonna has often remarked that she regrets recording "Material Girl" as its title became a nickname for her in the mainstream media.
 The song has been labeled an empowering influence for women, and was the subject of debates.